r2d2m/awesome/README.md

 *   [anakreon/PapersPlease](https://github.com/anakreon/PapersPlease) - Papers, Please is an indie video game where the player takes on a the role of a border crossing immigration officer in the fictional dystopian Eastern Bloc-like country of Arstotzka in the year 1982.
 As the officer, the player must review each immigrant and returning citizen's passports and other supporting paperwork against a list of ever-increasing rules using a number of tools and guides, allowing in only those with the proper paperwork, rejecting those without all proper forms, and at times detaining those with falsified information.
 *   [steveruizok/perfect-arrows](https://github.com/steveruizok/perfect-arrows) - Draw perfect arrows between points and shapes.
 *   [Tzahi12345/YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material) - Self-hosted YouTube downloader built on Material Design
-*   [tannerlinsley/react-query](https://github.com/tannerlinsley/react-query) - ⚛️ Hooks for fetching, caching and updating asynchronous data in React
+*   [TanStack/query](https://github.com/TanStack/query) - 🤖 Powerful asynchronous state management, server-state utilities and data fetching for TS/JS, React, Solid, Svelte and Vue.
 *   [electron-react-boilerplate/electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) - A Foundation for Scalable Cross-Platform Apps
 *   [roldanjr/pomatez](https://github.com/roldanjr/pomatez) - Stay Focused.
 Take a Break.
 *   [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.